-SHORT TERM DISABILITY (STD)
+SHORT-TERM DISABILITY (STD)

 The District offers payroll deductions for a short-term disability program.
 The eligible employee pays 100% of the premium.
-Information regarding the STD plan is available in the Benefits Portal.
+Information regarding the STD plan is available in the Benefits Portal on the Perry Township Schools website.
+An employee must exhaust all paid leave time, except the employee may save up to five (5) paid leave days before STD eligibility.
+The STD elimination period is fourteen (14) calendar days.